 International Customer Service Office, Philadelphia, Pennsylvania

 Department of State

 Electronic filing services, which allow you to file and pay online with the help of a tax preparer or by yourself.
-Popular tax preparers include H&R Block and Jackson Hewitt, as well as popular tax preparation software like TurboTax, allow you to file electronically.
+Popular tax preparers include H&R Block, as well as popular tax preparation software like TurboTax, allow you to file electronically.
 Details are available at http://www.irs.gov/.

 Tax preparation specialists in Dubai:

 U. S. Financial & Advisory Audit Firm (+971-4-352-4030)

 James Burgess Associates, CPAs http://www.jbaltd.com/

 ** The U.S. Consulate assumes no responsibility for the professional ability or integrity of the persons or firms whose names appear on above**